thiagojcb/DuneTriggerAlgs/README.md

 cd build
 cmake ../
 make -j`nproc`
-ctest # if you want to run the tests
+ctest # if you want to run the tests, right now it doesn't do anything interesting
 ```

 ## To contribute